Skip to main content

 If you have angina, you may notice your chest pains getting worse.

 If your macrocytic anaemia is due to vitamin B12 deficiency you may also notice nervous system problems such as pins and needles, numbness, vision changes and unsteadiness.
-You may also develop psychological problems such as depression and confusion.
-Normally these symptoms only develop if the deficiency is severe and it has been left untreated for a long time.
+If it is severe, you may also develop depression or confusion.
+Normally these symptoms only develop if the deficiency is severe and has been untreated for a long time.

-• Look paler than normal (the nails and tongue are a good place to check).
+• Look paler than normal (the nails, eyes and tongue are a good place to check).

 • Have a bounding pulse (a pulse which feels stronger and more powerful than normal).